Skip to main content

 The need for an ID

-Salesforce metadata can easily be deployed to other orgs because it has a unique ID: its name.
+Salesforce metadata can easily be deployed to other orgs because it has a unique ID: the api name.

-If you have an apex class named UnitOfWork in both your sandbox and production environments, these 2 classes are considered to be the same.
-They can be updated/deployed via change sets, sfdx, or the Salesforce API, which is the method utilized by Salto.
+For example if you have an Apex Class named UnitOfWork in both your sandbox and production environments, these two classes are considered to be the same.
+They can be updated/deployed via Change Sets, SFDX, or the Salesforce API, which is the method utilized by Salto.

 However, this principle does not apply to CPQ data and Salesforce data in general.
-For instance, If you import a product record with the data loader to your sandbox and repeat the upload to your production org, Salesforce doesn’t automatically recognize that these two records are the same.
+For instance, If you import a product record with the data loader to your sandbox and repeat the upload to your production org, Salesforce doesn’t automatically recognize that these two records are the same, they will have a different id.

-What’s needed is an ID that Salto can use on both products so that when you do a “compare and deploy” operation, Salto can tell they are the same.
-This will allow you to align CPQ data across environments and more.
+What’s needed is an identifier that Salto can use on both records so that when you do a “compare and deploy” operation, Salto can tell they are the same.
+This will allow you to align CPQ data across environments and release changes on those records across your pipeline.

 Three ways to create a Salto ID